Want to get the most out of your RV? Subscribe to the Camping World YouTube channel and never miss a video.

 Step 7: Adjust the temperature.

-If you’ll remain stationary in a campground, you can leave the pilot lit when you’re done baking.
+If you remain stationary in a campground, the pilot can remain lit when you’re done baking.
 To do so, simply return the oven safety knob to Pilot instead of turning the knob to OFF.
-This keeps the pilot lit so it will be ready for the next use.

 Before you travel, however, you’ll need to turn the pilot light off.
 To do so, turn the oven safety knob to off and ensure the pilot light goes out before departing.
 This provides safer travel and also helps you conserve propane.